 Authors: Vi Dinh (POCUS 101 Editor), Abigail Beaven, and Rame Bashir.

-Patients with Systolic Heart Failure also known as “Heart Failure with Reduced Heart Function (HFrHF)” will commonly present with shortness of breath, orthopnea, paroxysmal nocturnal dyspnea (PND), exercise intolerance, irregular heartbeats, and edema in the bilateral upper and lower extremities.
+Patients with Systolic Heart Failure also known as “Heart Failure with Reduced Ejection Fraction (HFrEF)” will commonly present with shortness of breath, orthopnea, paroxysmal nocturnal dyspnea (PND), exercise intolerance, irregular heartbeats, and edema in the bilateral upper and lower extremities.
 This is usually accompanied by cardiogenic pulmonary edema and B-lines on ultrasound.

 One of the most commonly used surrogates in assessing systolic function in these patients is done by measuring the Left Ventricular Ejection Fraction.